hizurk1/telechat/README.md

 ## Features

-- **Real-Time Messaging**: Exchange text messages and media (image, audio, video and gif) in real-time with other users.
+- **Real-Time Messaging**: Exchange text messages and media (image, audio, video and gif) in real-time with other users, also came with seen and online status feature.
 - **Video Calls**: Engage in high-quality video calls powered by Agora.
 - **Authentication**: Secure user authentication using Firebase Auth.
 - **Cloud Firestore**: Store and sync user data in real-time with Cloud Firestore.